jjkay03/jjkay03.github.io/docs/_projects/(1) Nations Experiment.md

 The event works in season, each season has its own theme and different players that gets accepted through applications.

 #### The Nations Searies Play list
-This is a playlist with all the season of the (Nations series)[https://youtube.com/playlist?list=PL0q9YKBusYodIiBvud98tMepUZKjqO-UV]:
+This is a playlist with all the season of the [Nations series](https://youtube.com/playlist?list=PL0q9YKBusYodIiBvud98tMepUZKjqO-UV):
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0q9YKBusYodIiBvud98tMepUZKjqO-UV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>